-This course comprises Introduction to Bioinformatics III (36 points) plus a further 36 points from any other MCBG III short course/s that do NOT form part of the other MCBG III major.
+This course comprises Introduction to Bioinformatics III (36 credits) plus a further 36 credits from any other MCBG III short course/s that do NOT form part of the other MCBG III major.
 These option courses must fit into available slots in the student's timetable.
 The overall aim of the course is for students to understand the utility of bioinformatics in the scientific field.
 Students learn to select, describe and use basic bioinformatics tools and how to interpret computational results.
 Students also develop an appreciation of the breadth and shortcomings of available computational approaches.
-More specifically the course includes the history and application of bioinformatics; the major bioinformatics databases and portals; searching, local and global alignment; BLAST; multiple sequence alignment techniquesand tools;

-an introduction and overview of phylogenetics techniques; visualisation techniques; pattern matching techniques and applications; gene expression: Microarray data analysis, protein analysis and proteomics, functional genomics and genome analysis.
+More specifically the course includes the history and application of bioinformatics; the major bioinformatics databases and portals; searching, local and global alignment; BLAST; multiple sequence alignment techniques; pattern matching techniques and applications; gene expression: Microarray data analysis, protein analysis and proteomics, functional genomics and genome analysis.
 Students should develop the ability to identify the appropriate bioinformatics tool for the task at hand; explain the underlying theory behind these tools; demonstrate the utility of different computational approaches; compare and contrast databases and portals; assess the limitations of algorithms and tools; evaluate results of bioinformatics experiments.